mongodb-partners/MEAN_Stack_With_MongoDB_Atlas_On_Amazon_EKS/README.md

 Go to EC2 --> Load Balancer and wait until ALB is provisioned and the target group passes the health check.
 Copy the DNS name of ALB and open the browser with this DNS name

 ### Step5: Testing the Application
-Copy the DNS name of ALB and open the browser with this DNS name http://k8s-mongodb-ingressc-xxxxxxxx.us-east-1.elb.amazonaws.com image
+Copy the DNS name of ALB and open the browser with this DNS name http://k8s-mongodb-ingressc-xxxxxxxx.us-east-1.elb.amazonaws.com

 <img width="827" alt="image" src="https://github.com/mongodb-partners/MEAN_Stack_With_MongoDB_Atlas_On_Amazon_EKS/assets/101570105/c0046077-50ae-47f9-9496-194e261bd63a">